 Pioneer Square is Seattle's oldest neighborhood, and it wasn't always a pleasant place to visit.
 The Underground Tour ...
 More

 Pioneer Square is Seattle's oldest neighborhood, and it wasn't always a pleasant place to visit.
 The Underground Tour takes visitors around Pioneer Square above ground and also to a hidden Seattle that now lies underground.
 About 25 square blocks of Pioneer Square have hollow spaces under the sidewalks, thanks to peculiarities of the reconstruction after the great Seattle fire of 1889.
-Cash and traveler's checks only are accepted.
-ATM is on-site.

 Located on the waterfront, next to the Omnidome, this aquarium features exotic fishes, sea mammals, and other ocean life.
 See